Retail Gets Real

 From ice cream scooper and J. Crew sales associate to vice president of communications and public affairs at NRF, Katie McBreen is no stranger to retail.
 As an Idahoan transplanted to D.C., former ski racer, identical twin and new mom, Katie’s interests spread wide and run deep.
 When she’s not using her gift of gab in the podcast studio, you’ll find her in or dreaming about the mountains.

 As student initiatives manager, Shaquayla Mims spends her days in the office marketing events and scholarship programs to Millennials, and teaching them new ways to demonstrate to their boomer parents why jobs in retail are fantastic, actually.
 Her Sagittarian nature and background in public relations and communications allows her to chat about anything, with anyone, at any given time.

-Tony Fontana is director, communications and head coach of the softball team at NRF.
+Tony Fontana was formerly director, communications and head coach of the softball team at NRF.
 Born to be a storyteller — whether it’s in short form on social media or through dialogue on a podcast — Tony’s love of Chipotle led to his first job as a crew member for the chain.